About the Author

 David Pitt Architecture, Articles, Development Technologies & Tools, HTML5, Java, JavaScript, Keyhole Creations 4 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.The Keyhole team has had recent engagements that involve applying HTML5 technology to create rich client web applications.
-In order to explore and validate application architecture design patterns and best practices in …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.The Keyhole team has had recent engagements that involve applying HTML5 technology to create rich client web applications.
+In order to explore and validate …

 Quick JavaScript OO (Object Orientation) Primer